ghidalgo/swapi-automation-testing/README.md

 ## swapi-automation-testing

-The api automation is built using Java, TestNG, Selenium and Gradle.
+The api automation is written in Java, using TestNG for assertions and REST-assured for api calls.
 All dependencies should be taken care of by gradle.

-Install gradle:

-    brew install gradle

 To run the tests:

-    gradle build
+    ./gradlew build
-    gradle runApiTests
+    ./gradlew runApiTests